History & Preservation

 In Honor of Manda Kalimian

-In collaboration with the Fondazione Musei Civici di Venezia, Save Venice has adopted the conservation of one of the most impressive reception halls in the Venetian Republic’s seat of the government.
+In collaboration with the Fondazione Musei Civici di Venezia, Save Venice funded the 2023-2026 conservation of one of the most impressive reception halls in the Venetian Republic’s seat of the government.
 Designed by Palladio with chief architect of the Republic Antonio da Ponte overseeing the project, this room was rebuilt and decorated following the fire that destroyed some of the second-floor rooms of the Palazzo Ducale on May 11, 1574.
 The room still features its original stucco work by il Bombarda (1575-1576), frescoes by Jacopo Tintoretto (1577), paintings by Titian (1556-1593), and sculptures by Alessandro Vittoria (1525 – 1608).

 The Sala delle Quattro Porte is one of the most remarkable public spaces of the Palazzo Ducale, in fact, one whose design and decoration involved some of the major artists in Venice, including Palladio, Tintoretto, Titian, Tiepolo, and Vittoria.
 A large rectangular hall, the Sala delle Quattro Porte stands as a passageway into the rooms where Venice’s most powerful political bodies used to meet: the halls of the Senate, Collegio, and Council of Ten.